The program has an outstanding placement record for its graduates.

 The expected route toward the Ph.D. follows this pattern of landmarks:

-• 2nd year landmarks: Completion of the general examination at the beginning of the academic year, six courses, and assignment as teaching assistant or proctor.
+- 2nd year landmarks: Completion of general exam no later than the second semester of the second year, six courses, and assignment as teaching assistant or proctor.

 Transfer Credit for the Doctoral Degree